useTime

 Synced timeline example

 Here’s a complete example demonstrating the power of shared timelines.
-Notice how two separate useTime() calls with the same id return synchronized stores:
+Notice how two separate useTime() calls with the same id return independent-but-synchronized motion values — different references, identical values every frame:

 <script lang="ts">